haljasala/vue-lava-lamp/README.md

 # vue-lava-lamp

-Lava lamp style vue background aka circles morphing into eachother.
+Reactive lava lamp style vue background aka circles morphing into eachother.

 These were created with vue3 and quasar, so you might need to adjust code a bit but should work anywhere where you can insert a canvas after some modifications. :)